DistrictDataLabs/yellowbrick/README.md

 This will download the data to the fixtures directory inside of the Yellowbrick site packages.
 You can specify the location of the download either as an argument to the downloader script (use `--help` for more details) or by setting the `$YELLOWBRICK_DATA` environment variable.
 This is the preferred mechanism because this will also influence how data is loaded in Yellowbrick.

-Note that developers who have downloaded data from Yellowbrick versions earlier than v1.0 may experience some problems with the older data format.
-If this occurs, you can clear out your data cache as follows:
+_Note: Developers who have downloaded data from Yellowbrick versions earlier than v1.0 may experience some problems with the older data format.
+If this occurs, you can clear out your data cache as follows:_

     $ python -m yellowbrick.download --cleanup

-This will remove old datasets and download the new ones.
+_This will remove old datasets and download the new ones.
 You can also use the `--no-download` flag to simply clear the cache without re-downloading data.
-Users who are having difficulty with datasets can also use this or they can uninstall and reinstall Yellowbrick using `pip`.
+Users who are having difficulty with datasets can also use this or they can uninstall and reinstall Yellowbrick using `pip`._

-### Images

-The image comparison helper script manages the test directory's `baseline_images` folder by copying files from the `actual_images` folder to setup baselines.
-To use this script, first run the tests (which will cause image not found errors) then copy the images into baseline as follows:

-    $ python -m tests.images tests/test_visualizer.py

-Where `tests/test_visualizer.py` is the test file that contains the image comparison tests.
-All related tests will be discovered, validated, and copied to the baseline directory.
-To clear out images from both actual and baseline to reset tests, use the `-C` flag:

-    $ python -m tests.images -C tests/test_visualizer.py

-Glob syntax can be used to move multiple files.
-For example to reset all the classifier tests:

-    $ python -m tests.images tests/test_classifier/*

-Though it is recommended that specific test cases are targeted, rather than updating entire directories.

 ## Citing Yellowbrick